 Please wait.
 Due to its content this page might take a while to load...

-The section "Client Display" in the Global category from the Configuration tab allows to influence what is rendered in all Player or Server Outputs.
+The section "Client Display" in the Global category from the Configuration tab allows to influence what is rendered in the outputs of your Client (e.g. a Server).
 You can for example change the rendering of the Ground Grid, Gizmo and untextured objects.

 Note that all settings here are for the (remote) Client Display only.
 To change the rendering appearance in the (local) Preview tab, please go to the section "Preview Display" or click the according button .